Gradient Estimation for Unseen Domain Risk Minimization with Pre-Trained Models: Abstract

 \section{Abstract}

 Domain generalization aims to build generalized models that perform well on unseen domains when only source domains are available for model optimization.
-Recent studies have demonstrated that large-scale pre-trained models could play an important role in domain generalization by providing their \textit{generalization power}.
-However, large-scale pre-trained models are not fully equipped with target task-specific knowledge due to a discrepancy between the pre-training objective and the target task.
-Although the task-specific knowledge could be learned from source domains by \textit{fine-tuning}, this hurts the generalization power of the pre-trained models because of \textit{gradient bias} toward the source domains.
-To address this issue, we propose a new domain generalization method that estimates \textit{unobservable gradients} that reduce potential risks in unseen domains, using a large-scale pre-trained model.
-Our proposed method allows the pre-trained model to learn task-specific knowledge further while preserving its generalization ability with the estimated gradients.
-Experimental results show that our proposed method outperforms baseline methods on \textsc{DomainBed}, a standard benchmark in domain generalization.
-We also provide extensive analyses to demonstrate that the estimated unobserved gradients relieve the gradient bias, and the pre-trained model learns the task-specific knowledge without sacrificing its generalization power.
+Recent studies have \buru{shown} that large-scale pre-trained models \buru{can enhance} domain generalization by \buru{leveraging} their generalization power.
+However, these pre-trained models \buru{lack} target task-specific knowledge \buru{yet} due to discrepancies between the pre-training objectives and the target task.
+Although the task-specific knowledge could be learned from source domains by fine-tuning, this hurts the generalization power of pre-trained models due to gradient bias toward the source domains.
+To alleviate this problem, we propose a new domain generalization method that \buru{estimates unobservable gradients that reduce potential risks in unseen domains using a large-scale pre-trained model}.
+These estimated unobservable gradients allow the pre-trained model to learn task-specific knowledge further while preserving its generalization ability by relieving the gradient bias. \buru{Our experimental results show that our method} outperforms baseline methods on \textsc{DomainBed}, a standard benchmark in domain generalization.
+We also provide extensive analyses to demonstrate that the pre-trained model \buru{can} learn task-specific knowledge without sacrificing its generalization power.